 The following list of sites (compiled at the end of 2019) focuses on education and sharing information about positive aging and retirement.
 They also offer current and interesting news on an ongoing basis.
 None of them are commercially focused.
 Perhaps best of all, I find each of these sites interesting, fun and informative to read.

-What is my SMART criteria?
+What are my SMART criteria?
 I have attempted to focus on sites that:

-- Share thoughts that engage, inspire, or encourage us as we age and/or retire.
+- Share thoughts that I personally believe engage, inspire, or encourage us as we age and/or retire.

-- Puts the perspective on the benefits, good news, and opportunities surrounding aging and retirement, rather than the detriments.
+- Puts the perspective on the benefits, latest research, good news, and opportunities surrounding aging and retirement.

-- Aren’t overly technical or financial—and instead puts the focus on the mental, physical, emotional and sometimes spiritual evolution of aging.
+- Aren’t overly technical or financial—and instead shines the light on the mental, physical, emotional and sometimes spiritual evolution of aging.

 - Avoids commercialism along with annoying ads or lots of self-promotion.

 - Regularly and consistently adds content (If a blog hasn’t posted anything in a month or more—it won’t be on this list.)